ProdByGodfather/coffee-shop-api/README.md

 This is a **FastAPI** project that serves as the backend for a coffee shop application.
 The project includes account management, token-based authentication using **JWT**, and CRUD operations for coffee and cart management.
 The [**AbarORM**](https://prodbygodfather.github.io/abarorm/) library is used as the ORM with **SQLite** as the database.

+This project has only educational and evaluation value and probably does not work as a powerful and complete project.

 ---